gabrielwalt/dragndrop/README.md

 * Elements and classes used are fully configurable
 * It creates one global variable, but this can be disabled if not needing the multi-frame feature

+### Using a customized HTML5 Boilerplate for a start:
+* Using a custom verion of the HTML5 shiv, inlined in the HTML head element for optimization
+* Insted of setting a no-js class when JS is not present, I'm adding a js class if it is present
+* Removing modernizr, favicons and all the build and test scripts

 ### Created a minimalistic node.js HTTP server for fun:
 * I know, this is not part of the drag & drop exercise, but I wanted to try out node.js
 * Added mustache templating library to try it out as well and to have a templating abstraction
 * Basically, if a file doesn't exist, it will check if there is a JSON version to use with the template